-- 6. Reducing physical contact: to minimise the risk of exposure (the potential risk of individuals sneezing or coughing directly at each other) the following measures should be implemented: - Court users will be asked to confirm they agree to the search procedure before it begins, with those who decline being advised the 'wanding' is necessary to comply with security requirements. - If a court user declines they will be asked to leave the building and make contact by phone or email if they further decline to consent - The Court Security Officer will announce they will have to reduce the 2 metre distance and communicate their actions out loud before carrying them out. - Court users will be asked to turn away from the Court Security Officer so that they are not be face-to-face at any point during the search - As the 2 metre distance has been reduced the 'wanding' will be conducted as promptly and effectively as possible by the Court Security Officer, starting at the back of the individual, working forward to cover their front.
-They will not touch the person's body
+- 6. Reducing physical contact: to minimise the risk of exposure (the potential risk of individuals sneezing or coughing directly at each other) the following measures should be implemented: - Court users will be asked to confirm they agree to the search procedure before it begins, with those who decline being advised the 'wanding' is necessary to comply with security requirements. - If a court user declines they will be asked to leave the building and make contact by phone or email. - The Court Security Officer will announce they will have to reduce the two metre distance and communicate their actions out loud before carrying them out. - Court users will be asked to turn away from the Court Security Officer so that they are not be face-to-face at any point during the search. - As the two metre distance has been reduced the 'wanding' will be conducted as promptly and effectively as possible by the Court Security Officer, starting at the back of the individual, working forward to cover their front.
+They will not touch the person's body.